tino-hb/bookish-guacamole/README.md

 ## Build

-Run `ng build` to build the project.
+Run `yarn build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `yarn test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `yarn test:headless` for headless testing.

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## CI/CD

+Run `yarn ci` to execute tests linter and deployment to GitHub Pages.
+Run `yarn ci:preview` for  a dry run without deployment.

 ## Further help